 Department Student Learning Outcomes

-- Describe the legal, social, ethical, and economic environments of business in a global context.
+- Apply the legal, ethical, social, and economic environments of business in a global context.

 Program Student Learning Outcomes